shamitv/TSP_Java/README.md

 ##How to run

 This code does not have any dependency beyond a JDK.
-Open code in any IDE, complie and run.
+Open code in any IDE, compile and run.

 ##Current status